Pernod-Ricard/azure-policy/README.md

 # azure-policy
-Azure Policies that we apply on some of our subscriptions.
+Azure Policies that we apply on some of our Azure subscriptions.